 * On Tuesday, ousted leader Viktor Yanukovich insisted he remained Ukraine's legitimate president and commander-in-chief, saying he would return to Kiev and appealing to the armed forces to defy any “criminal orders” handed down by his foes.

-S&P 500 futures fell 1 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures lost 7 points and Nasdaq 100 futures added 7 points.
+* S&P 500 e-mini futures rose 1.75 points and were about even with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 15 points and Nasdaq 100 futures added 6.5 points.

 * Economic data expected on Tuesday includes wholesale inventories for January at 10:00 a.m.
 EST (1400 GMT).
 Expectations are for a 0.4 percent rise in inventories against the prior increase of 0.3 percent.

 * J.C.
 Penney Co Inc jumped 6.8 percent to $8.99 in premarket trading after Citigroup raised its rating on the stock to “buy” and boosted its price target to $11 per share.

 * Myriad Genetics Inc lost 8.7 percent to $34.48 before the opening bell after the diagnostics company said a U.S. court denied a motion that would have stopped rival Ambry Genetics Corp from selling a similar version of Myriad's cancer test.

 * La Jolla Pharmaceutical Co surged 65.1 percent to $17.99 in premarket after the company said its lead experimental drug to treat chronic kidney disease met the main goal of improving kidney function in a mid-stage study.